drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ### Security audit

-The drand implementation underwent an end-to-end security audit by SigmaPrime, the results of which can be found [here](https://drive.google.com/file/d/1fCy1ynO78gJLCNbqBruzHx7bh72Tu-q2/view?usp=sharing), and all relevant issues were resolved.
+The drand implementation underwent an end-to-end security audit carried out by SigmaPrime.
+We are excited to share the report with you [here](https://drive.google.com/file/d/1fCy1ynO78gJLCNbqBruzHx7bh72Tu-q2/view?usp=sharing) in which you can learn about the findings and the approach used.
+Working with the SigmaPrime team was absolute delight, they were throrough and very communicative throughout the entire audit, which enabled the drand team to quickly solve the issues as they were found.

 ### Code quality, refactor & testing